Arganox/arganox.github.io/_posts/2016-01-10-Project-pfSense-Further-Enhancements.md

 ## PSU

-At the moment the main source of heat in the firebox is the powersuply.
-More heat means more cooling, more cooling means more energy usage which in turn means more power conumption.
+At the moment the main source of heat in the firebox is the powersupply.
+More heat means more cooling, more cooling means more energy usage which in turn means more power consumption.
-So it's time the swap out the old power supply for something smaller, more performant and way cooler (in both ways :p).
+So it's time to swap out the old power supply for something smaller, more performant and way cooler (both literally and nerdly :)).

-I ordered a PicoPSU 120W and a powerbrick of 80W.
-I picked this up from the Nethelands from [Afuture.nl](https://www.afuture.nl/productview.php?productID=2438419) which had the best price at the time of writing.
+I ordered a PicoPSU 120W and powerbrick kit.
+I picked this up in the Nethelands from [Afuture.nl](https://www.afuture.nl/productview.php?productID=2438419) which had the best price at the time of writing.
 Those of you living in the US probably want to check out [mini-box.com](http://www.mini-box.com/s.nl/it.A/id.417/.f).

 **TODO** PicoPSU:

-- Order
+- Order -- **Done**
 	- _PicoPSU 120W has been ordered._ Waiting for delivery to test it out.
 - Install
-	- Check power consumption difference
-- Print 3D plate to close cover (Credits go to _PantsManUK_ on the pfSense Forums):
+- Print and upload 3D plate to close cover (Credits go to _PantsManUK_ on the pfSense Forums):
 - ![Power_Connector_Plate]({{ site.baseurl }}/images/20160110/Power_Connector_Plate.png "3D design power connector plate")
 - Document
+	- Installation
+	- Power consumption difference

 ## NIC LEDs